 From time to time the Company enters into joint venture arrangements with respect to its properties.
-The Company has a joint venture arrangement over the Reed Mine and a proposed joint venture arrangement for the Dumont Nickel Project.
+The Company has a joint venture arrangement over the Dumont Nickel-Cobalt Project and Reed Mine.
 The existence or occurrence of one or more of the following circumstances and events could have a material adverse effect on Company's profitability or the viability of its interests held through joint ventures, which could have a material adverse effect on the Company's financial performance and results of operations: (i) lack of control over the joint operations and disagreement with partners on how to explore, develop or operate mines efficiently; (ii) inability to exert influence over certain strategic decisions made in respect of jointly held properties; (iii) inability of partners to meet their obligations to the joint venture or third parties; (iv) litigation between joint venture partners regarding joint venture matters; and (v) liability that might accrue to partners as a result of the failure of the joint venture or general partnership to satisfy their obligations.
 Although the Company expects relations with its joint venture partners to remain positive, contractual or other disputes may arise that may have a material adverse effect on the Company.